 Magnetic field generation follows mainly the approach used during Phase A of the mission [Olsen et al., 2004, section 3.5].
-However, since the toroidal synthetic data generated in Phase A were found to be unrealistic (due to the extrapolation from the Ørsted altitude between 650 and 850 km down to Swarm altitudes of 450 km and lower) and thus not included in the Phase A field recovery, we now generated toroidal magnetic fields assuming a fixed altitude of 750 km (i.e. the mean Ørsted altitude).
-This implies that the in-situ ionospheric currents that are responsible for the toroidal magnetic field do not change with altitude, an assumption that was necessary to make since very little is presently known about the altitude variation of the ionospheric F-region currents that are responsible for the toroidal magnetic field.
+However, since the toroidal synthetic data generated in Phase A were found to be unrealistic (due to the extrapolation from the Ørsted altitude between 650 and 850 km down to Swarm altitudes of 450 km an lower) and thus not included in the Phase A field recovery, we now generated toroidal magnetic fields assuming a fixed altitude of 750 km (i.e. the mean Ørsted altitude).
+This implies that the in-situ ionospheric currents that are responsible for the toroidal magnetic field do not change with altitude.